 Land labour and capital can be bought and sold in factor markets but it is not possible to deal with entrepreneurs in a factor market.
 Since enterprise is an intangible factor, it cannot be bought and sold.
 Hence, like land, labour and capital market there is no entrepreneurial market where entrepreneurship can be bought and sold.
-Transaction is not possible in case of enterprise.
+Transaction is not possible in case of enterpreneurship.

 We cannot derive the demand and supply curves in case of entrepreneur.
-Hence, the Demand and Supply Theory of value cannot be applied to the factor enterprise or organization to determine its price.
+Hence, the Demand and Supply Theory of value cannot be applied to the factor enterpreneurhip.

 7. Residual reward